Refloow/Discord-Channel-Moderator/README.md

 # Want Improvements ?

-If you have some requests feel free to contact me : https://steamcommunity.com/id/MajokingGames/ i can code custom features to the Bot.
-Or mail at refloowcontact@gmail.com
+If you have some private requests feel free to contact main dev : https://steamcommunity.com/id/MajokingGames/ Or mail at refloowcontact@gmail.com